Q + A with Davide Urgese Head Bartender at ISABEL MAYFAIR LIMITED

-Any tips to pass a Bartender job interview?
+2. Any tips for new bartenders to pass a job interview?

 The first thing to understand is that a job interview makes you grow more than the job itself.
-It is an exam, where if you are prepared you can do it, on the contrary it makes you realize your shortcomings and gaps and allows you to improve yourself for the next test.
-Each of us knows what he wants from his life, so the job interview is nothing more than the door to overcome for the sacrifices and studies completed, without fear or fear, all under a veil of humility
+It is an exam, where if you are prepared you can do it really well.
+On the contrary, it makes you realize your shortcomings and gaps and allows you to improve yourself for the next test.
+Each of us knows what he wants from his life, so the job interview is nothing more than the door to step into the world of bartending, after overcoming the sacrifices made and completing your education.

 One of my favorite cocktails is Sazerac, I love its history and its grotesque originality.
 This cocktail has an intrinsic value in itself because it tells the evolution of the history of spirits over time, narrating the preface of the bartender's world.
 Put simply, it plunges me into the past.

-Even before the knowledge of the job, at the base of the things to have are education and knowing how to welcome and make a customer feel at ease.
+Even before the knowledge of the job, the one thing to have is an education and knowing how to welcome and make a customer feel at ease.
 I always take the example that: "The bar is the place where time stops, where people escape from the constant busy life and stop their time to seek rest and, perhaps, even have a laugh with friends".
 This makes it clear that a man in the bar must feel welcomed as if he were at home, with kindness and commitment.
-Afterwards we should educate the client on how to drink and what to drink, having no knowledge all this could not happen.
+Afterward, we should educate the client on how to drink and what to drink.
 After the knowledge is the humility, which pushes you to improve yourself giving the maximum for you and those around you

 The so-called modernized American style "speakeasy" bars bring to light some history revisited in the present.
-Two that I love especially here in London are "Oriole bar" and "La Cabina" are able to identify what exactly were in the past a "clandestine bar", They are the Speakeasy Bars, accessible only to members or, as they call themselves, to members , who to enter either must have a password or must find the entrance having already booked before.
+Two that I love especially here in London are "Oriole bar" and "La Cabina".
+Both are able to identify what exactly was in the past a "clandestine bar", They are Speakeasy Bars, accessible only to members.
+Those looking to enter must have a password or must find the entrance that had already been booked before.

 Good for a good happy hour is the "Tiger Tiger" from 17:00 to 20:00.
 Cocktails here start at £ 8.50, great for being in the heart of London.
 The other is Latin inspired "Barrio Shoreditch", the bar runs one hour of Amigo: every day until 8:00 pm (9:00 pm Sunday and Monday), classic cocktails including mai tais, clover club and caipirinha are only £ 6.80 each.
 Or even the "Bit At One", where they do the two by one on all the classics and menu cocktails